Sequenom Fires Top Brass After Investigation

 Effect: Because jurors are

-ready to believe the fantastical
+ready to believe the

-feats preformed by the
+fantastical feats preformed by

-wondrous forensics computers
+the wondrous forensics

-they see on screen, an
+computers they see on

-armed with an expert willing to
+expert willing to offer

-offer otherwise dubious
+otherwise dubious forensics

-forensics on the witness stand
+on the witness stand can

-can cause a lot of damage.
+cause a lot of damage.

 Witness Michael West.
 In the